onnx/onnx/docs/Operators.md

 ### <a name="Sort"></a><a name="sort">**Sort**</a>

-  Return a sorted copy of a tensor.
+  Return a sorted copy of a tensor along the specified axis.

 #### Versioning